2025 SMA Thailand Conservation Expedition

 Below are the accommodations we anticipate using on your program, subject to availability.

-Bangkok Guesthouse is centrally located as it’s walking distance from Bangkok’s Skytrain, market places, restaurants and other street food vendors.
-Bangkok Guesthouse can accommodate 2-3 students per room.
+56 Surawong Hotel is centrally located as it’s walking distance from Bangkok’s Skytrain, market places, restaurants and other street food vendors.
+56 Surawong Hotel can accommodate 2-3 students per room and everyone will have their own bed.
 Some of the amenities include private bathrooms, air conditioning and hot water.
-Free Wi-Fi access throughout the building keeps everyone feeling connected.
-Students will be grouped in their rooms according to gender and availability.

 Sai Yok House Boat